History and age of bukhara

 The centre of the old town is Lyabi-Khauz Square.
 In its immediate vicinity, there are many hotels, hostels and restaurants.
 This part of the city is the preferred place in the evening for locals who want to spend their time with family or friends.
 A large number of souvenir shops is open late into the night.

 Festival: Every year, the city hosts the Silk and Spices Festival.
 However, this event does not have a fixed date; it usually occurs at the end of May or early June.

-Flight connections: Bukhara has an international airport, but there are only global connections to Russia.
+Flight connections: Bukhara has an international airport, and there are global connections to Russia and Istanbul.
 The same airport is also used for domestic flights.

 Railway connections: Bukhara’s railway station is about 12 km from the city centre and is located in the suburb of Kagan.
 From Tashkent or Samarkand, you can reach Bukhara by express or slow train.
 There is also a new direct connection to Khiva.